 Image source: https://careeradvancementblog

 It is not helpful to turn into a workaholic.
 Despite the extensive workload and lots of responsibilities, you have to find time for yourself.
 It would be best if you did things that make you happy to keep motivation and positive energy.
+Ensuring that you get enough rest is the best way to sustain productivity and efficiency long term.
 No company needs grumpy employees, so do your best to become an inspired one whether you work from home or in the office.

 7. Take Care Of Your Body & Health

 Remember: hard-working people need a lot of energy and strength.
 And sports is the thing that can cultivate these things.
 So, in addition to the work-life balance, you should also take care of your body.

 No need to become overly precautionary, become a powerlifter, go vegan, and do yoga three times a day if you don’t feel like it.
 Just be aware, when working from home, people risk falling into physical inactivity that has harmful consequences in the long run.
 Don’t repeat the mistakes of gaining weight or vision problems after a few months of working remotely.